Climate-neutral operations

 Progress in achieving our goals

-This interim goal was reached by the end of 2023 and so we are on target to achieve the main goal.
+This interim goal was reached by the end of 2023, so we are on target to achieve the main goal.

 Emissions-free vehicle fleet in 2028

-Our switch to electric pool cars in spring this year means we are on target to achieve this goal, with 70% of our vehicle fleet now being electric.
+Our switch to electric pool cars in the spring of 2024 we are on target to achieve this goal, with 70% of our vehicle fleet now being electric.

 We have achieved this goal.
 However, work-related travel is rising again because of the increase in the number of employees working at our locations and the number of external meetings.